Home is Where the Tortillas are Fresh

 place on ball in a plastic bag and press out the tortilla using a heavy pan or tortilla press

-once the oil is hot, add a freshly pressed tortilla, let cook for 30 seconds
+once the pan is hot, add a freshly pressed tortilla, let cook for a minute or two

 For chalupas – re-fry canned refried beans in some olive oil, add a little fresh pepper and garlic powder.